15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 So have a side of steaming rice and you’ll have the most savory and comforting meal at your plate.

-Side that work with this dish are mustardy greens like bok choy, light vegetarian pancit noodles, and a No Soy sauce ginger garlic fried rice.
+Sides that work with this dish are mustardy greens like bok choy, light vegetarian pancit noodles, and a No Soy sauce ginger garlic fried rice.

 Serve over Arborio Rice